 Briefly discuss your reasons for pursuing the major you have selected

-A malfunctioning ammonia sensor and automatic feces cleaner: the farm figured it out too little too late.
-Not until after several batches of chickens contracted disease making them unfit for the food industry and leaving my parents’ poultry farm in a huge deficit right before my internship there.
+A malfunctioning ammonia sensor and automatic feces cleaner: the farm figured it out too little too late; Not until after several batches of chickens contracted a disease making them unfit for the food industry and leaving my parents’ poultry farm in a huge deficit right before my internship there.

 I was stunned how a single pair of equipment malfunction could cause a large-scale setback.
 I scoured the web to gain insights on supply chain, logistics, and operations.
 Reading journals about poultry farm operations, I found Industrial Engineers who performs failure analysis and optimizes manufacturing processes using Math; I was obsessed.
 Purdue’s Industrial engineering curriculum would further my dream to scale-up my parents’ farm through effective problem solving of integrated systems.